Eldora Speedway: Eldora Dirt Derby

 On July 24, 2013, the track hosted the NASCAR Camping World Truck Series race Mudsummer Classic.
 Though the track does not have any SAFER barriers, NASCAR Director of Safety Tom Gideon stated that the track meets NASCAR safety guidelines.
 Austin Dillon, the 2011 NASCAR Gander RV & Outdoors truck series champion, driving the No. 39 truck, won the inaugural event, beating Kyle Larson, Ryan Newman, Joey Coulter, and Brendan Gaughan.
 Several dirt track and Eldora veterans took part in the event, including Dave Blaney, racing alongside his son Ryan, and Truck Series veterans, including Dillon, racing alongside his brother Ty, Ken Schrader, and Ron Hornaday Jr.

 After being canceled in 2020 due to state restrictions on large gatherings in response to the COVID-19 pandemic, the Derby was removed from the Truck Series schedule in 2021.

 Superstar Racing Experience

 The Superstar Racing Experience (SRX), a stock car series co-founded by Stewart, raced at Eldora in 2021.
 Stewart himself won the event.

+Track Records

+As of June 2025, the fastest official race lap records at Eldora Speedway are listed as: